andytheqaguy/SimpleBooksAPITesting/README.md

 ## Description

-This project provides a set of automated tests for a "Simple Book API" using RestAssured for API testing, Cucumber for behavior-driven development (BDD), Java for the programming language, and Maven for project management.
+This project provides a set of automated tests for a simple book API using RestAssured for API testing, Cucumber for behavior-driven development (BDD), Java for the programming language, and Maven for project management.

 ## Features